SherlockH0/Blog-API/README.md

 <details>
 <summary>With Makefile and Poetry (Linux, MacOS, Windows (WSL))</summary>

-Install the project using poetry, and create superuser:
+Install the project using poetry, migrate the database, and create superuser (optional):

 ```bash
 make install